Disclaimer & Copyright Notices; Optimized for the MS Internet Explorer

 Tangible benefits derived by various entities from our research

-Entities: Halifax Regional Municipality (HRM); N.S.
-Dept. of the Environment (NSEL); Stakeholder groups and other agencies; Select consultants; and Undergraduate and graduate students!
+Halifax Regional Municipality (HRM); N.S.
+Dept. of the Environment (NSE); Stakeholder groups and other agencies; select consultants; and undergraduate and graduate students

 Significant benefits to the Halifax Regional Municipality (HRM) as well as to the former Halifax County Municipality:

-A sampling from the sixty (60) of the emails received from HRM’s staff asking for info from Applied Limnologist, Shalom M. Mandaville; many of them needed extensive follow-up emails and discussions by phone and in personal meetings, all pro bono!
+VIEW/ICON/scholar-onebox.gif A sampling from the sixty (60) of the emails received from HRM’s staff asking for info from Applied Limnologist, Shalom M. Mandaville

 Benefits derived by the Nova Scotia Environment (NSE):

-A sampling from the thirty (30) of the emails received from NSEL’s staff asking for info from applied limnologist, Shalom M. Mandaville; some of them needed extensive follow-up emails and extensive discussions by phone and in personal meetings, all pro bono!
+VIEW/ICON/scholar-onebox.gif A sampling from the thirty (30) of the emails received from NSEL’s staff asking for info from applied limnologist, Shalom M. Mandaville

 Benefits to stakeholder groups and other agencies:

-Various local stakeholder groups operating (or operated) within HRM districts 1, 2, 4, 5, 7, 8, 9, 16, 17, 18, 19, 20, 21, and 22, and 23, and/or university students/professors or vocational school students working (or worked) for them as well as other Government agencies (e.g, the DFO; Environment Canada) have also used our scientific reports and data for their benefit; example undeleted emails that are still in our possession, not all, have been placed in our web space:
+Various local stakeholder groups operating (or operated) within several HRM districts, university students/professors, vocational school students working for them as well as other Government agencies (e.g, the DFO; Environment Canada) have also utilized our scientific reports and data; example undeleted emails that are still in our possession, not all, have been placed in our web space:

 Benefits derived by select consultants:

-Use of our formal studies as well as of our extensive archive data by professional consultants and by university professors/institutes acting as paid consultants:
+Use of our formal studies as well as of our archive data by professional consultants and by university professors/institutes:

-Most enquiries received have been via extensive phone calls.
-A sampling from the emails received from consultants asking for info from applied limnologist, Shalom M. Mandaville; some of them needed extensive follow-up emails and extensive discussions by phone, all pro bono!
+VIEW/ICON/scholar-onebox.gif Most enquiries received have been via extensive phone calls.
+A sampling from the emails received from consultants asking for info from applied limnologist, Shalom M. Mandaville

 Assistance to undergraduate and graduate students: